 Public Safety Virtual Reality Applications

 Ming Tang advances virtual reality for training and public safety purposes.
-He is part of the VAM Lab at the Digital Futures awarded anchor tenant development program.
-Along with researcher Dr. Edward Latessa in Criminal Justice, one of their projects focuses on the development of a virtual reality augmented violence reduction training system for active and mass shooting incidents.
-The project and training are for Ohio Law Enforcement funded by The Ohio Office of Criminal Justice Services (OCJS).
+He is the Director of Extended Reality Lab (XR-Lab), awarded anchor tenant development program.
+Along with researchers Dr. J.C.
+Barnes and Dr. Cory Haberman in Criminal Justice, one of their projects focuses on the development of virtual reality augmented violence reduction training system for active and mass shooting incidents.
+The project and training are for Ohio Law Enforcement and are funded by The Ohio Office of Criminal Justice Services (OCJS).